NHSDigital/integration-adaptor-nhais/mesh/README.md

 ### List Inbox Messages

-List all messages in the inbox.
+Performs the "Check inbox" operation.
 The JSON response is printed to the console.

     ./mesh.sh inbox